Aliases for SLC25A20 Gene

 GeneCards Summary for SLC25A20 Gene

 SLC25A20 (Solute Carrier Family 25 Member 20) is a Protein Coding gene.
-Diseases associated with SLC25A20 include carnitine-acylcarnitine translocase deficiency and mitochondrial complex i deficiency due to acad9 deficiency.
-Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+Diseases associated with SLC25A20 include Carnitine-Acylcarnitine Translocase Deficiency and Hypoglycemia.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Import of palmitoyl-CoA into the mitochondrial matrix.
 An important paralog of this gene is SLC25A29.